-Our students receive comprehensive pedagogical training that emphasizes experience in the classroom as well as expertise in theory and methodology for Russian language instruction.
-After attending a two-week summer training program, graduate instructors enroll in a departmental seminar in Language Pedagogy and Second Language Acquisition.Moreover, a teaching practicum focused on Russian language pedagogy and professional issues is offered every semester.
+Our students receive comprehensive research and pedagogical training.
+Pedagogical training emphasizes experience in the classroom as well as expertise in theory and methodology for Russian language instruction.
+After attending a two-week summer training program, graduate instructors enroll in a departmental seminar in Language Pedagogy and Second Language Acquisition.
+A teaching practicum focused on Russian language pedagogy and professional issues is offered every semester.

 MA DEGREES AND REQUIREMENTS

 Two types of master’s degree programs are available, the thesis-type and the course-type.
 The thesis-type program requires a minimum of thirty semester hours including at least six hours of thesis credit.
-At least eigtheen of these hours must be taken on a letter-grade basis.
+At least eighteen of these hours must be taken on a letter-grade basis.
 In the course-type program a minimum of thirty-two semester hours is required.
 At least twenty-one of these hours must be taken on a letter-grade basis.

 MA Comprehensive Examination

 For the course-type program, the comprehensive examination consists of both written and oral portions.
 The comprehensive examination is designed as a field examination, and the written portion will cover both the courses the student has taken and the general MA reading list required of all graduate students.
 The oral examination spans the fields encompassed by the written examination.

 Students who choose the thesis-type program must constitute an MA Supervisory Committee made up of the student's Major Professor, one Minor Professor (if any), and two other faculty members.
 The student must submit a thesis to the Supervisory Committee that reveals independent investigation and knowledge of the methods of scholarship within the major field.

 For specific questions about Slavic Program course offerings and academic advising, contact Prof. Lisa Ryoko Wakamiya, the Slavic Graduate Program Adviser, at email@example.com.